SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 This ABAP cheat sheet includes a selection of design patterns you may have come across in object-oriented programming.
 It serves as an excursion.
 Unlike other ABAP cheat sheets, it does not cover ABAP-specific topics as such.
 Instead, it includes ABAP code explorations and experiments related to various design patterns.

 Design patterns address common software design challenges, aiming to improve modularity, scalability, reusability, and more.
 The examples largely draw inspiration from design patterns established by the _Gang of Four_ (GoF), applicable across different object-oriented programming languages.
-Apart from selected, renowned GoF patterns, the sheet also includes a random selection of other techniques.
+Apart from selected, renowned GoF patterns, the sheet also includes a random selection of other techniques and approaches.

 > [!IMPORTANT]
 > - The focus of the examples - which are also available via a separate repository branch ([oo_patterns](https://github.com/SAP-samples/abap-cheat-sheets/tree/oo_patterns)) - in the ABAP cheat sheet is on basic conceptual considerations regarding the design patterns, and experimenting with ABAP syntax and concepts (such as interfaces, abstract classes, encapsulation, and more).
 The examples aim to illustrate basic design pattern ideas using simplified ABAP demo classes.